Leaflet/Leafdoc/README.md

 🍂function update(…): null
 ```

-You can specify everything (name, params, type, default), but no documentable uses them all in the templates.
+You can specify everything (name, optional, params, type, default), but no documentable uses them all in the templates.
 The usual schema is:

 |             | Params | Type | Default |
 | ----------- | ------ | ---- | ------- |